EnVision-Research/SyntheOcc/README.md

 ## Prepare Checkpoint
 Our model is based on [stable-diffusion-v2-1](https://huggingface.co/stabilityai/stable-diffusion-v2-1).
 Please put them at `./SyntheOcc/ckp/`.

-Our checkpoint of SyntheOcc will be released soon.
+Our checkpoint of SyntheOcc is released in [huggingface](https://huggingface.co/lilelife/SyntheOcc).
+If you want to use our model to run inference.
+Please also put them at `./SyntheOcc/ckp/`.

 ## Train